This site has limited support for your browser. We recommend switching to Edge, Chrome, Brave, Safari, or Firefox.

 "This piece came about as a response to a lot of people experiencing cabin fever.
 The blending of hours into days, no longer knowing what day of the week this is.
 The subject is actually my wife, who hasn't left the house in roughly three weeks.
 Time no longer has any meaning, and emotions are hard to describe."

-by Alecks 'themilkape' Ayling
+'crouchcrouchcrouchcrouch' by Vivi 'themilkape' Ayling

 2020